Brush Motors

 Our motor driver board has a cuircuit called an H-Bridge, because the circuit is composed of switches in the shape of an “H”

-When we turn pin A-1A on, the circuit turns on switches S1 and S4, which causes current to flow forward through the motor and the motor turns forward.
-When A-1A is off and A-1B is on, the circuit turns on switch S2 and S3, the current flows backwards through the motor, and the motor turns backwards.
+When we turn pin INT1 on and INT2 off, the circuit turns on switches S1 and S4, which causes current to flow forward through the motor and the motor turns forward.
+When INT1 is off and INT2 is on, the circuit turns on switch S2 and S3, the current flows backwards through the motor, and the motor turns backwards.

 H-Bridge